Andeoforce/secretgram/README.md

-# secretgram
+# **SECRETGRAM**
 Secretgram - a mod for secure messaging in Telegram.
+Any questions?
+Telegram in profile.
+## Beta-1.0 ##
+The version will be available in September or late August.